MacsiDigital/laravel-api-client/README.md

 ## Http Errors

 If there are any errors returned from our call and the response is not set to raw then we will throw a new Http Exception.
-We have some default behaviour but different API's have different responses to errors.
+We have some default behaviour but different APIs have different responses to errors.
 So you can override the prepareHttpErrorMessage() method on the builder model to customise the Exception message.

 ```php
 	$json = $response->json();